Calinog: Geography

-Calinog, as well as the rest of Iloilo, is characterized by a tropical wet and dry climate.
-The wet season typically runs from May to November, and the dry season is from December to April.
-July is the wettest month on average.

-Temperatures are consistent year-round in the region.
+Calinog is a landlocked region that is 58 km from Iloilo City and 75 km from Roxas City.

 Barangays

 Calinog is politically subdivided into 59 barangays.
-Each barangay consists of puroks and some have sitios.
+Each barangay consists of puroks, and some have sitios.

-The central area, known as the "poblacion area," is composed of 4 barangays, namely: Poblacion Centro, Poblacion Ilaya, Poblacion Delgado and Poblacion Rizal Ilaud.
-A proposal has been made to add five more barangays to the urban land area.
+The central region, known as the "poblacion area," is composed of 4 barangays, namely: Poblacion Centro, Poblacion Ilaya, Poblacion Delgado, and Poblacion Rizal Ilaud.
+A proposal exists to add five more barangays to the urban land area.
 They are Barangays Carvasana, Dalid, Simsiman, Bo.
 Calinog, and Libot.
-They will constitute the greater Poblacion area.
+The following constitute the greater Poblacion area.